ping/libby-calibre-plugin/README.md

 # OverDrive Libby Plugin for calibre

-OverDrive Libby is a plugin that allows you to directly import your Libby loans to [calibre](https://calibre-ebook.com/).
+OverDrive Libby is a plugin that allows you to directly import your Libby loans into [calibre](https://calibre-ebook.com/).

 ## Main Features